-Before you started using Maxwell, the Maxwell Team worked with your Advisor to set up these groups.
+Before you started using Maxwell, the Maxwell Team set up these groups after obtaining information from you about how you categorize or group your employees.
 You can find them under People > Eligibility Groups.

 You may have different eligibility groups set up in Maxwell.
-Eligibility groups were customized by your Advisor and the Maxwell Team for your needs specifically.
-And don’t worry, the name of eligibility groups are not visible to employees, only to Administrators and Advisors.
+Eligibility groups were customized by you and the Maxwell Team for your needs specifically.
+And don’t worry, the name of eligibility groups are not visible to employees, only to Administrators.

 How eligibility groups are used